 It is clear that Patenaude is not entirely acquainted with Trotsky’s writings and politics and still less so with the major political ‘social and cultural subjects tackled by Trotsky.
 This limitation on his part could have been rectified by quoting from writers that did.

 Patenaude does portray a certain amount of sympathy for his subject which is done so from a liberal, not Marxist standpoint.
 He also has the annoying habit of using throwaway lines such Trotsky attempted to "cloak the Bolshevik coup" and that Trotsky "helped create the first totalitarian state."
 Aside from not being true Patenaude does little to back up such a serious charge.
 His viewpoint on other struggles inside the Bolshevik party is predominantly impressionistic.

 On the plus side, Patenaude’s account is important because it brings together a wide range of sources on Trotsky’s murder.
 Some these sources have not been available in English before.
 He also makes use of the personal papers of the Alexander Buchman, Albert Glotzer and the FBI and the GPU agent Joseph Hansen.

-Despite having unpatrolled access to Trotsky’s archive Patenaude has nothing to say politically that has not been said before.
-Very little is said about Trotsky’s followers around the world.
-Next to nothing is written in the preparation and discussion following the publication of the Transitional Programme.
+Despite having unpatrolled access to Trotsky’s archive, Patenaude has nothing to say politically that has not been said before.
+Not much is said about Trotsky’s followers around the world.
+Next, to nothing is written in the preparation and discussion following the publication of the Transitional Programme.